Maserati Bora: Specifications

-The original engine is a high-revving 4719 cc producing 310 PS at 6,000 rpm and 47 kgm of torque at 4,200 rpm; a US smog-qualified 4.9-litre engine was initially carried over from the Ghibli on cars destined for that market.
-Eventually, beginning in 1976, production switched to only using the more powerful and torquier 4.9-litre engine with a 8.75 to 1 compression ratio, rated at 330 PS at 5,500 rpm and 49 kgm at 4,000 rpm for markets outside of the United States.
+The original engine is a high-revving 4719 cc producing 310 PS at 6,000 rpm and 47 kgm of torque at 4,200 rpm.
+The US-bound Bora had larger 4.9-litre engine from the Ghibli as to compensate for the reduced power due to the exhaust emission regulations.
+In 1976, Maserati switched to the larger 4.9-litre engine with a 8.75 to 1 compression ratio, rated at 330 PS at 5,500 rpm and 49 kgm at 4,000 rpm for markets outside of the United States.
 Both engines trace their lineage back to the famous 450S racecar, were made of aluminium alloy and had hemispherical combustion chambers with 16 valves total operated by four cams (chain-driven).
 Both engines were mounted longitudinally in the middle of the car and were mated to a ZF-1 five-speed transaxle sending power to the rear wheels.
 They were fed by four 42 DCNF/14 downdraught Weber carburetors with Bosch electronic ignition.
 The compression ratio is 8.5:1.

 The most distinctive details of the Bora were the brushed stainless steel roof and windscreen pillars.
 Inside, the bucket seats, dash, door trim, centre console and rear bulkhead were trimmed in leather, with electric windows and air conditioning as standard.
-The steering column was manually adjustable for rake and reach, whereas the LHM aux. circuit controls adjusted the driver's seat vertically, the pedal box (consisting of the brake, clutch and throttle pedals) can be set horizontally forwards and backwards by around 76 mm – a first such application in the world for a production car, and also to raise and lower the concealed headlights in the front fenders.
+The steering column was manually adjustable for rake and reach.
+The auxiliary hydraulic circuit system controls adjusted the driver's seat vertically, the pedal box (consisting of the brake, clutch and throttle pedals) can be set horizontally forwards and backwards by around 76 mm – a first such application in the world for a production car, and also to raise and lower the concealed headlights in the front fenders.